Rokyyz/unit-1CS/Project/project1.md

 ## Problem definition

 Ms. Sato is a local trader who is interested in the emerging market of cryptocurrencies.
-She has started to buy and sell electronic currencies, however at the moment she is tracking all his transaction using a ledger in a spreadsheet which is starting to become burdensome and too disorganized.
-It is also difficult for Ms Sato to find past transactions or important statistics about the currency.
-Ms Sato is in need of a digital ledger that helps her track the amount of the cryptocurrency, the transactions, along with useful statistics.
+She has started to buy and sell electronic currencies, however, at the moment she is tracking all his transactions using a ledger in a spreadsheet which is starting to become burdensome and too disorganized.
+It is also difficult for Ms. Sato to find past transactions or important statistics about the currency.
+Ms Sato is in need of a digital ledger that helps her track the amount of the cryptocurrency, and the transactions, along with useful statistics.

-Apart for this requirements, Ms Sato is open to explore a cryptocurrency selected by the developer.
+Apart from these requirements, Ms. Sato is open to exploring a cryptocurrency selected by the developer.

 An example of the data stored is